-Candidates on giving notice of intention to present themselves are required to signify whether they purpose taking the Pass or Honor Examination.
+Candidates on giving notice of intention to present themselves at the Matriculation Examination are required to signify whether they purpose taking Pass or Honor Examination.
 Scholarships are only awarded in connection with the latter.

 The following groups of subjects must be passed by every Matriculant:-